grab/engineering-blog/_posts/2017-07-24-so-you-need-to-hire-good-engineers.md

 It is important to start off with the right concepts, if your first few hires are not good engineers, you may eventually end up with a team of 100 no-good engineers.

-Good engineers are able to debug problems better, think of solutions better, understand a program faster and assess potential impact and implications faster.
+Good engineers are able to debug problems better, think of solutions better, understand a programme faster and assess potential impact and implications faster.
 They also will be likely to write bug-free code, consistently.

 Overall, they will help us to figure out how to make others on their team better engineers.